Fear Factory: The Industrialist (2011–2013)

 In an interview during the 70000 Tons of Metal cruise, Bell said Fear Factory was planning to write and record a "full-on concept" album, which was due for release in 2012.
 He said, "We're gonna kind of take a break a little bit, but we're definitely going into the studio at some point and start writing.
 We wanna take our time doing it.
 Personally ...
 Mechanize, don't get me wrong, is a good record—I'm very proud of it—but it's gotta be better than that.
 I've got plans where I'd like to do a full-on concept again—story, artwork.
 Just make it real cerebral.
 But there'll definitely be another Fear Factory record, maybe in 2012."
 On August 3, 2011, Dino Cazares said on his Twitter feed that he was working and demoing new material for the next Fear Factory album.
 On January 25, 2012, the band announced the new album will be titled The Industrialist.
 The album was again co-produced by the band with Rhys Fulber and mixed by Greg Reely.

 Byron Stroud left the band early in 2012, saying, "Life's too short to spend it with people who don't respect you".
 In one interview, Cazares said he did not know why Stroud decided to leave and that he could not play the bass parts on Mechanize, prompting Cazares to do it himself.

 In February 2012, former Chimaira guitar player Matt DeVries replaced Stroud.
 On April 19, 2012, Mike Heller of Malignancy and System Divide was announced as the band's new drummer, replacing Gene Hoglan; in a 2013 interview, Hoglan claimed that he only found out through Blabbermouth.net that he was no longer needed, and expressed some disappointment about the course of events.
 At the same time, Cazares confirmed on his Facebook page that John Sankey of Devolved had programmed the drums on The Industrialist.
 Burton described The Industrialist as another concept album "sonically, conceptually, and lyrically".
 Cazares also said he and Burton were the two in control of the record's outcome, and that the songwriting on the album was much more "definitive" in regards to Fear Factory's platform sound.
 On June 4, 2012,The Industrialist was available to stream through AOL Music.
 The album was released through Candlelight Records on June 5, 2012.

 On May 2, 2013, Cazares commented regarding the status of Fear Factory albums Archetype and Transgression, which were recorded without his participation, and the band's decision not to play songs from them live, saying "they don't count" as Fear Factory albums.
-Contradicting this, Fear Factory played the track Archetype on its 2013 Australian tour in early July, with minor changes to the song's lyrics.
+Contradicting this, Fear Factory played the track "Archetype" on its 2013 Australian tour in early July, with minor changes to the song's lyrics; as of 2023, the band continues to play songs from the album, with Cazares saying "The fans want it, and I got used to playing it, so it's all good."